naibarn/SmartSpec/.smartspec-docs/workflows/ui_validation_manual.md

 - create or modify test files
 - output ready-to-run test commands as implicitly "approved"

-It only reads specs/UI JSON + test reports and produces a governance summary.
+It only reads specs/UI JSON + test & security reports and produces a governance summary.

 ---